 - Posting a nude or sexual image of another person online without their permission

-- Photoshopping a person’s image onto a sexually explicit photograph or video
+- Photoshopping a person’s image onto a sexually explicit photograph or video (known as 'deep fakes')

 - Taking an image of a woman’s breasts or cleavage without her permission (known as ‘downblousing’)